 NUR 409.
 EVIDENCE--BASED PRACTICE.
 This course provides RN-BSN students with opportunities to explore the rationales behind various nursing care practice and gives them the opportunity to validate or change those practices.
 Written and verbal communication skills are practiced and evaluated.
-Prerequisites: All RN-BSN 300-level courses and NUR 403.
+Prerequisites: All RN-BSN 300-level courses and NUR 403, or permission of the instructor.
 Corequisites: NUR 402 and 407.
 2